Duplicate content can be a huge SEO nightmare.

 This will tell search engines that the original version of the content is on your website.

-Google says that will always show the version they think is more appropriate (which may or may not be the version you would like):
+💡 Remember that Google says that will always show the version it thinks is more appropriate (which may or may not be the version you would like):

 Use 301 Redirects